 #4: Backyard Agility Course with Cedar Kennel Rest Station (Multi-Zone Play, Built-in Downtime)

-Your lab mix rockets through a 4-foot tunnel, scrambles up a wooden ramp, then loops back to sniff around a sandbox you dug near the fence line.
-She’s moving for 18 minutes straight before collapsing in the shade of her cedar dog house, tongue out, completely content.
+For most of those 18 minutes, your dog is rocketing through a 4-foot long tunnel, scrambling up a wooden ramp and then back to sniff around a sandbox you dug near the fence line.
+Your dog is happy, panting from her workout but contentedly collapsed under the shade of her cedar dog house with her tongue hanging out.

 This multi-zone playground uses your existing backyard grass as the base so you don’t need rubber mats for most areas.
 Position a cedar A-frame kennel (like the one shown) as your centerpiece rest zone, then arrange a PVC tunnel 8 feet to the left, a 6-foot wooden ramp angled 20 degrees against the fence, and a 3×3-foot sandbox filled with play sand near the back corner.
 Add weave poles from five 1-inch PVC pipes spaced 18 inches apart, driven 8 inches into the ground.
 Your dog moves through each station following your voice or a Remote Training Dog Collar System for recall practice between obstacles.